thudzj/ScalableBDL/README.md

 ### A fast trial
-With CIFAR-10 classification as an example, we leverage this library to perform *Bayesian fine-tuning* upon a pre-trained wide-ResNet-28-10 model, and to evaluate the resultant Bayesian posterior following the following procedure:
+With CIFAR-10 classification as an example, we can easily leverage this library to perform *Bayesian fine-tuning* upon a pre-trained wide-ResNet-28-10 model, and to evaluate the resultant Bayesian posterior.

 We first import the necessary modules for *Bayesian fine-tuning*:
 ```python